santisbon/reference/setup/k8s.md

 [Reference](https://acloudguru-content-attachment-production.s3-accelerate.amazonaws.com/1658326918182-Building%20a%20Kubernetes%20Cluster.pdf)
 [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
 [Creating a cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)
+* kubeadm sometimes doesn't work with the latest and greatest version of docker right away.

 `kubeadm` simplifies the process of setting up a k8s cluster.
 `containerd` manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments.